3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 #### Final Decision

-Our main decision was choosing between the Intel® RealSense 3D Camera and the Microsoft Kinect.
+Our main decision was choosing between the Intel® RealSense™ 3D Camera and the Microsoft Kinect.
 Both sensors had many of the same advantages and disadvantages.
 The differentiating factor between the two was the size of the sensor and the cost of the sensors.
-The Intel® RealSense Camera was marginally cheaper and we felt that its smaller size provided us with more flexibility as to mounting options.
+The Intel® RealSense™ Camera was marginally cheaper and we felt that its smaller size provided us with more flexibility as to mounting options.
 The primary benefits we saw the camera providing were the affordability of the device, the